LaurentRDC/npstreams/README.rst

     from_stream = last(streaming_prod(stream, axis = 0))

-However, `streaming_prod` will work on 100 GB of data in a single line of code.
+However, :code:`streaming_prod` will work on 100 GB of data in a single line of code.

 Future Work
 -----------